-I’m also working on cutting back on hair products.
+Still a work in progress is cutting back on hair products.
 I do use hair spray (oh hey, baby hairs).
-I have, however, cut out dry shampoo.
-This is NOT necessary!!
-There are so many homemade options, or some great eco-friendly dry shampoos.
+I have, however, mostly cut out dry shampoo.
+I don’t use this often, but I for sure do not have hair that still looks nice 4 days later.
+I’vet tried a homemade version of cornstarch and cocoa powder and have been less than impressed When I finish my current can, I might try this eco-friendly dry shampoo.
 Some of these can get pricey, but this kind by Primally Pure is actually really affordable.
 If I start missing it, I’ll buy that brand, but currently it hasn’t bothered me.

 One thing I need to start tackling, as well, is cleaner makeup.
 I’ll be honest- this is SO overwhelming to me!
 I know everyone and their mother that wants clean makeup ends up using BeautyCounter, so I may try that at some point.
 I do wear makeup quite a bit, so I really want to start making better choices here.